mpampuch/nextflow-notes/README.md

 > [!TIP]
 > Beyond just reviewing these notes, in order to use, contribute to, and get the benefits out of using nf-core pipelines and the infrastructure nf-core provies in your work, it's important to always stay up to date with what the nf-core community is doing ([read the docs](https://nf-co.re/docs), ask questions in the nf-core slack, follow the [nf-core bytesize talks](https://nf-co.re/events/bytesize), check the [nf-core blog](https://nf-co.re/blog), etc.)

+### Adding a module to an nf-core pipelines

+The nf-core pipeline template is a working pipeline and comes pre-configured with two modules:

+- `FastQC`: A tool that performs quality control checks on raw sequence data coming from high throughput sequencing pipelines.
+It provides a modular set of analyses that can be used to give a quick impression of your data.

+- `MultiQC`: A modular tool to aggregate results from bioinformatics analyses across many samples into a single report.

+To add a module to an nf-core pipelines, following the instructions in the documentation found [here](https://nf-co.re/docs/tutorials/nf-core_components/adding_modules_to_pipelines).

+Most of the modules

 ## Notes on Groovy